treasure-data/RTD/cran-comments.md

 ## R CMD check results

+❯ checking package dependencies ...
+NOTE
+  Package suggested but not available for checking: ‘msgpack’

-0 errors | 0 warnings | 0 notes
+0 errors ✔ | 0 warnings ✔ | 1 note ✖

+msgpack is optional dpendent package available on GitHub and one RTD function depends on it.
+RTD provides installation check for it and recommend to install it interactively.

 ## revdepcheck results

-There are currently no downstream dependencies for this package
+There are currently no downstream dependencies for this package.